Theiaz/theiaz/README.md

 I'm a full stack developer with a passion for web development, good user experience and domain driven design.

 ## 🧐 I’m currently working on
-  - improving my [blog](https://jschaefer.dev/) and a progressive web app
+  - improving my [blog](https://jschaefer.dev/) and a local first, progressive web app
   - learning new things

 ---